ppanko/intro-to-hpc/testJob-basic/README.md

 ## 1. Transferring files

-The first step to running an HPC job is to of course create the script that does the job.
-You should always test your job multiple times on your local computer before thinking about HPC.
+The first step to running an HPC job is to, _of course_, create the script that does the job.
+You should always test your job multiple times on your local computer before thinking about using HPC.

-Assuming you've done this step and you have an account with the HPCC ([see this if you don't]), you will need to get your materials to Quanah.
+Assuming you have a job ready and you have an account with the HPCC ([see this if you don't]()), you will need to get your materials to Quanah.
 This usually involves storing your scripts in a directory and transferring them to Quanah via a [network protocol]().
 There are several ways to do this:

 [Command line]():
    * Secure copy protocol ([scp]())